 Crusher: I am delighted that Worf is going to recover.
 You gambled, he won.
 Not all of your patients are so lucky.
 You scare me, Doctor.
 You risk your patients' lives and justify it in the name of research.
 Genuine research takes time.
 Sometimes a lifetime of painstaking, detailed work in order to get any results.
 Not for you.
 You take short cuts.
 Right through living tissue.
 You put your research ahead of your patients' lives.
 And as far as I'm concerned, that's a violation of our most sacred trust.
 I'm sure your work will be hailed as a stunning breakthrough.
 Enjoy your laurels, Doctor.
 I'm not sure I could.

-The helm officer, Ensign Rager, had hers by piloting the Enterprise, sideways, out of the Dyson Sphere as the door was closing.
+- The helm officer, Ensign Rager, had hers in "Relics" by piloting the Enterprise, sideways, out of the Dyson Sphere as the door was closing.
 And without even scratching the paint.

 - In "Masks", Picard is able to save the day by Cold Reading a long-dead and unknown civilization, using only his background in archeology.